 Expansive grassland once covered one third of Victoria.
 Now, less than 0.5% remains.
-Explore one of the last remaining vestiges of this critically endangered ecosystem and meet the unique creatures who call it home.
+Explore one of the last remaining vestiges of this critically endangered ecosystem.

 Werribee Open Range Zoo sits within some of the last remaining native grassland of the Victorian Volcanic Plain.
-Formed over millions of years, the volcanic plain is the third largest of its kind in the world and was used by traditional owners for food, medicines and materials.
+Formed over millions of years, the volcanic plain is the third largest of its kind and has been used by traditional owners for food, medicines and materials for thousands of years.

-By focusing on a real-life issue and learning about local species, you’ll gain an insight into the importance of conservation and the impacts us human can have on wildlife.
+By focusing on a real-world problem and learning about our local threatened species, students will gain an insight into the importance of conservation and the causes and consequences of environmental change.

 Students will learn:

-- The natural processes that formed the landform of the Victorian Volcanic Plain and how to recognise its distinctive landform features
+- About the natural processes that caused the formation of the Victorian Volcanic Plain and the traditional uses of the land

 Interactions between organisms can be described in terms of food chains and food webs and can be affected by human activity (VCSSU093)